About Susan Rae

 My Writing PhilosophyTell all the Truth but tell it slant– Success in Circuit lies… ~~Emily Dickenson

 When I read this little poem in college, I realized how true it was.
 I try to follow Dickinson’s advice in my writing, in how I approach my characters and plots.
 With romance, telling someone that “Love conquers all,” just doesn’t do it, and it isn’t always exactly true.
-But creating full, well-rounded characters, making them as real as possible, putting them in difficult but believable situations and seeing how through their grit and determination they get through those situations, often overcoming desperate odds—that’s telling the truth and hopefully giving the reader something they will enjoy reading.
+But creating full, well-rounded characters, making them as real as possible, putting them in difficult but believable situations and seeing how with grit and determination they get through those situations, often overcoming desperate odds—that’s telling the truth and hopefully giving the reader something they will enjoy reading.

 The complete poem--